courselab/snaskii21/README.md

  ## Playing the game

- The game takes place on a rectangular areana where a snake continuously move in one of the four directions: left, right, up and down --- it never stops.
-As the snake moves it looses energy and if all of it is exausted, the snake dies.
+ The game takes place on a rectangular arena where a snake continuously moves in one of the four directions: left, right, up and down --- it never stops.
+As the snake moves, it loses energy, and if all of it is exausted, the snake dies.
 To recover energy, the snake needs to eat pieces of food which are constantly replaced at random positions.

 Be careful, though.
-The arena borders are electrified and would kill the snake if touched.
-Morover, mind that the snake is poisonous and it would also die if it accidently bites itself, i.e. if the snake's head crosses its own body (yes, this is weird for snakes, but this is a Tron Snake).
+The arena borders are electrified and will kill the snake if touched.
+Moreover, mind that the snake is poisonous and it would also die if it accidently bites itself, i.e. if the snake's head crosses its own body (yes, this is weird for snakes, but this is a Tron Snake).